backend-developers-ltd/ComputeHorde/README.md

 ## Key Features

-- **Decentralized Compute for Validators**
+- **Decentralized Compute for Bittensor Validators**
   ComputeHorde aims to become the go-to decentralized source for hardware needed to validate other subnets.
-  This is crucial for avoiding dependency on centralized services, which contradicts Bittensor's ethos.
+  The mission is to decrease Bittensor ecosystem's dependency on centralized services.

 - **Fair and Verified Work**
-  ComputeHorde employs mechanisms to ensure miners provide authentic and fair compute work:
+  ComputeHorde employs mechanisms to ensure miners provide authentic and fair compute work authentically and fairly verified by the validators:
-  - Validate tasks from all validators equally, regardless of their stake.
+  - Execute tasks from all validators equally, regardless of their stake (above a rather low threshold).
   - Handle both **organic** (external) and **synthetic** (validation-only) tasks.
   - Match jobs to the advertised hardware (e.g., ensuring A6000 GPUs are actually used for tasks requiring them).
   - Prevent malicious behaviors like "weight-copying" through innovative validation mechanisms.

 - **Scalable Mining with Executors**
-  Each miner in ComputeHorde can spawn multiple **executors**, virtual machines performing individual compute tasks.
+  Each miner in ComputeHorde can spawn multiple **executors**, performing individual compute tasks.
-  This removes the 256 miner (UID) limit and significantly scales the available computing power.
+  This removes the 256 miner (UID) limit and significantly scales the potentially available computing power.

 - **Hardware Classes**
   ComputeHorde introduces hardware classes to create a free market for GPU resources, balancing cost-effectiveness with performance.
-Currently, the supported classes are:
+  Currently, **A6000** is the supported class, with **A100** coming next.
-  - **A6000** (available now)
-  - **A100** (coming soon)
-  The goal is to support all GPU types required by validators across Bittensor subnets.
+  The end-goal is to support all GPU types / configurations required by validators across Bittensor subnets.

-- **Facilitating Organic Jobs**
-  Facilitators connect external requests from validators of other subnets to ComputeHorde, encouraging miners to execute organic tasks alongside synthetic ones.

 ---